|Division of Legislation and Notaries |

 Act 73 will be implemented in several phases.

-Effecive immediately on October 9, 2013 is the Department's authority to make regulations to implement the new law; the Department's authority to approve basic and continuing notary education courses; and section 329.1 of the Act (relating to fees of notaries public).
+Effective immediately on October 9, 2013 is the Department's authority to make regulations to implement the new law (including the fees of notaries public) and the Department's authority to approve basic and continuing notary education courses.

 For full text of the announcement, please click here.